tmonj1/misc/javascript/async-await/README.md

 asynchronous call in the same method **sequentially**.
 This makes code more readable and easy to write.

-A function in which **await** is used must be declared as **async** function.
-This is because such a function is different from a ordinary function in terms of that it can return in the middle of execution, and then can be reactivated from the point where it left last time.
+A function in which **await** is used must be declared as an  **async** function.
+This is because such a function is different from an ordinary function in terms of that it can return in the middle of execution, and then can be reactivated from the point where it left last time.
 In other word, such a function has more than one entry point.

 The behavior of **await** is just like "yield" statement in a generator.
 Actually, it is possible to rewrite **await** using generator.